-LECTURE EXAMS and FINAL EXAM: There will be FOUR Lecture exams and ONE final exam, they will be taken in class; these exams will cover the materials in the lecture notes, and the schedule of the exams are on the course schedule.
+LECTURE EXAMS: There will be THREE lecture exams and ONE final exam, they will be taken in class; these exams will cover the materials in the lecture notes, and the schedule of the exams are on the course schedule.
 Exams will be in a multiple-choice format.
-Only the materials discussed in the lecture notes will be on the exam and you will have designated time to finish the exam.
-There will be no make-ups for lecture exams unless a student is hospitalized.
+Only the materials discussed in the lecture notes will be on the exam, and you will have a designated time to finish it.
+There will be no make-up for lecture exams unless a student is hospitalized.
 This will require documentation to be provided to the Dean of Students and/or the Associate Director of Health & Wellness.
 All other missed lecture exams will receive a grade of zero.

-• Lecture exam 1 (Chapters 1 and 2) 100 points • Lecture exam 2 (Chapters 3 and 4) 100 points • Lecture exam 3 (Chapters 5 and 6) 100 points • Lecture exam 4 (Chapters 7 and 8) 100 points • Final exam (Chapter 9, 10, 11 and 12) 100 points
+- Lecture exam 1 (Chapters 1 and 2) 100 points - Lecture exam 2 (Chapters 3 and 4) 100 points - Lecture exam 3 (Chapters 5 and 6) 100 points - Final exam (Chapter 7, 8, 9 and 10) 100 points